FolkerKinzel/VCards/Reference.md

 Parse errors, caused by not well-formed VCF files, are silently ignored by the library: It reads as much as it can from such files.

 The same is for errors caused by incompliant data when serializing the vCard: Because of the different vCard standards are not completely compliant, incompliant data is silently ignored when converting from one vCard standard to another.
-To minimize this kind of data loss, the API tries to preserve incompliant data using well-known x-name properties.
+To minimize this kind of data loss, the library tries to preserve incompliant data using well-known x-name properties.
 The usage of such x-name properties can be controlled via options (VcfOptions).